zrythm/zrythm/doc/user/editing/timeline/toolbar.rst

 Toolbar
 =======

 The timeline has its own toolbar for timeline-specific operations.

+.. todo:: Update this section/pic.

 .. image:: /_static/img/timeline-toolbar.png
    :align: center

 It contains a snap section, a quantize section, and an audio region section.
 For details about snapping and quantization, see the previous pages.

 Audio Region Section
 --------------------

 Musical Mode
 ~~~~~~~~~~~~
 When this is on, audio regions will be automatically